kubauth/kubauth/instructions.md

 Inject context in KubeSsoStore by implementing CtxStore and IterableCtxStore instead of Store and IterableStore

+Complete the oidcserver.handleLogout function to retrieve and delete the corresponding SsoSession

 ----

+Add a redirect on logout url in client definition, and globally if no client id

-On login, request user to 'remember me', to activate SSO Also, let choice for a permanent or browser based session.
-Update status with connected application
+On login, request user to 'remember me', to activate SSO Update status with connected application

-Implements a logout url